 Return To: Settings Tab

-SystemPrivileges
+SettingsPrivileges

-The Privileges pages allows the administrator to set up users and user groups.
-Users are able to access the system only if they are a member of a Business Unit.
+The Privileges pages allow the administrator to set up users and user groups.
+Users can access the system only if they are a member of a Business Unit.
 The Business Units have Users assigned to them as well as Cashpoints and Rights.

 The following is a summary of the information that will be covered along with hyperlinks to each topic: